-Appointments are made at the division and section level, and through the editorial board process (see editorial board section below).
+Appointments are made at the division and section level, and through the editorial board process (see the editorial board section that follows).
 Section vice-chairs are responsible for committee appointments for the year they will serve as chair.
 The ACRL vice-president is responsible for committee appointments at the division level for the year he or she serves as president.
 The ACRL Appointments Committee assists the vice-president in an advisory capacity.
 Division-level committees are created to conduct the work of the Board, and each committee crafts an annual work plan in consultation with their Board and staff liaisons to accomplish the charged activities and responsibilities.

-C&RL News December 2014 61
+December 2015 599 C&RL News

-Current committee members whose terms conclude at the 2015 ALA Annual Conference should submit a new volunteer form if they wish to be considered for re-appointment.
-The online volunteer form closes February 15, 2015, and most committee appointment offers will be sent in April and May 2015.
+Current committee members whose terms conclude at the 2016 ALA Annual Conference should submit a new volunteer form if they wish to be considered for reappointment.
+The online volunteer form closes February 15, 2016, and most committee appointment offers will be sent in April and May 2016.